pytorch/tutorials/beginner_source/pytorch_with_examples.rst

 - An n-dimensional Tensor, similar to numpy but can run on GPUs
 - Automatic differentiation for building and training neural networks

-We will use a fully-connected ReLU network as our running example.
-The network will have a single hidden layer, and will be trained with gradient descent to fit random data by minimizing the Euclidean distance between the network output and the true output.
+We will use a problem of fitting :math:`y=\sin(x)` with a third order polynomial as our running example.
+The network will have four parameters, and will be trained with gradient descent to fit random data by minimizing the Euclidean distance between the network output and the true output.